01 of 07

 04 of 07

-Tape off Both Surfaces
+Tape off Surfaces

 This is the secret to a professional looking caulk job and any amateur home repair enthusiast can do it!
 Without this step, you will end up with very wide caulk joints once you try to smooth the joint out after application.
-The use of tape to mask both edges of the joint allows you to set the width of the joint and protect the surrounding finish material from the caulk.
+The use of tape to mask both edges of the joint allows you to set the width of the joint and protect the surrounding finish material from being smeared with caulk.

 05 of 07